juicedata/juicefs/docs/en/deployment/juicefs_on_docker.md

 ## Docker Volume Plugin {#docker-volume-plugin}

-Every Docker plugin itself is a Docker image, and JuiceFS Docker volume plugin is packed with [JuiceFS Community Edition](https://juicefs.com/docs/community/introduction) as well as [JuiceFS Cloud Service](../introduction/README.md) clients, after installation, you'll be able to run this plugin, and create JuiceFS Volume inside Docker.
+Every Docker plugin itself is a Docker image, and JuiceFS Docker volume plugin is packed with [JuiceFS Community Edition](https://juicefs.com/docs/community/introduction) as well as [JuiceFS Enterprise Edition](../introduction/README.md) clients, after installation, you'll be able to run this plugin, and create JuiceFS Volume inside Docker.

 Install the plugin with the following command, grant permissions when asked.